masanorihanada/3d_orbifold_lattice_YM/README.md

-Hybrid Monte-Carlo simulation code of (1+2)-d orbifold lattice Lagrangian used in arXiv:2506.00755.
-The Lagrangian is given by eq.(12) and eq.(13) in arXiv:2506.00755.
+Hybrid Monte-Carlo simulation code of (1+2)-d orbifold lattice action used in arXiv:2506.00755.
+The action is given by eq.(12) and eq.(13) in arXiv:2506.00755.

 Fortran90 + Lapack.
 Compile main.f90.